Industry in Argentina: Motor vehicles

 The automotive sector is the third-largest industrial subsector, driving 10% of total industrial production, 10% of total exports, and 3% of GDP in 2023.
 Twelve multinational companies operate assembly plants in the country, employing more than 25,000 workers.
-An additional 48,000 Argentines were employed by 200+ auto parts manufacturers.
+An additional 48,000 Argentines were employed by over 200 auto parts manufacturers.

 Argentina's automotive supply chain is strongly integrated with its Brazilian counterpart under Economic Complementarity Agreement (ECA) 14, a managed trade agreement that guarantees a share of bilateral production to each country.
 When ECA 14 was last renewed in 2019, the two countries committed to implementing free trade in motor vehicles by 2029.
 Brazil and Argentina entered a separate agreement in August 2022 to remove a key non-tariff barrier related to vehicle safety certifications in both countries.

 Despite the economic downturn, several global automakers have announced major investments in Argentina.
 In February 2024, Toyota announced a US$50 million investment to produce the Hiace utility vehicle at its plant in Zárate, creating 100 local direct and indirect jobs.
 Mercedes-Benz announced construction of a new bus and truck plant, also in Zárate, in March 2024; this new plant will complete the company's US$110 million investment cycle initiated in 2021.
 Stellantis announced US$270 million in investment at its El Palomar factory in April 2024 and a further US$385 million at its Ferreyra facility in September 2024.
-Media speculation has suggested potential investment by Tesla due to postings by Elon Musk on X such as "My companies are actively looking for ways to invest in and support Argentina"; however, no formal announcements have been made to date.